Mark Bitterman

 Mark Bitterman (born December 22, 1966) is an American entrepreneur and food writer.
 He is the owner of The Meadow, a boutique that specializes in finishing salts, bean-to-bar chocolate, cocktail bitters, and other products.
-The Meadow was founded in Portland, Oregon, in 2006, hand has expanded to include three locations in Portland, one in Nolita in New York City, and one in Shinjuku, Tokyo.
+The Meadow was founded in Portland, Oregon, in 2006, and has expanded to include three locations in Portland, one in Nolita in New York City, and one in Shinjuku, Tokyo.
 Bitterman began selling salt wholesale to award-winning restaurateurs in 2006, and in 2012 officially launched the Bitterman Salt Co. to sell salt through retailers nationally.
 Bitterman has published five books.
 Two are on traditional culinary salts and their use in cooking.
 Two are about cooking with Himalayan salt blocks, and helped pioneer the concept.
 His remaining book is on the use of bitters and amari in mixology and cooking.
 He consults with restaurateurs and lectures at culinary academies about the use of finishing salts and Himalayan salt blocks.